Atorudibo-Seth1/Data-Analyst-Projects/Excel Projects/EuroBike Sales Excel/Analysis Report.md

 ### Project Overview
 ---
-This data analysis project was carried out to help me improve my skills in data analytics primarily using Excel.
+This data analysis project served as my first attempt to improve my skills in data analytics primarily using Excel.
 I have done similar work on this dataset but using SQL.
 The main aim of this project was to try my hands on Excel and its features and in turn create a simple and visually-appealing dashboard.
 ### Skills Demonstrated
 ---
 - Using Pivot Tables